 Note: Students may see the Academic Probation and Suspension Table for more information.

-Students should address inquiries about student grades and records to the Educational Planning, Counseling, & Completion Office at 281-998-6150.
+Students should address inquiries about student grades and records to the Center for Advising, Career, and Transfer office at 281-998-6150.

 Academic Probation and Suspension Table